 - Ensemble and project show casts have included a player with severe visual impairment, a player with MS, a player with a speech disability, and a player with mobility issues requiring a walker/stabilizer.

-If you are a current student, you are welcome to apply!
+If you are a current student, or have experience at another theater, you are welcome to apply!
 The scholarship is not retroactive but will cover future class costs for the core curriculum.

 Deadlines to apply:

-Summer session (classes start third week of JUN 2017 – click here to see the list of classes) – applications due Monday May 19
+Summer session (classes start third week of JUN 2021) – applications due Friday, April 30

-Fall session (classes start second week of SEP 2017) – applications due Monday, August 11
+Fall session (classes start third week of SEP 2021) – applications due Friday, July 30